 Yes.
 University of Aberdeen provided eduroam is available in the Aberdeen Sports Village and Aquatics Centre, in many NHS Grampian buildings at Foresterhill and throughout Aberdeen, and in various Aberdeen City Council locations, including public libraries and museums.

-By request, ResNet is also available as a wired service in Hillhead’s New Carnegie Court, Grant Court, Hector Boece Court, Fyfe, Wavell, and Adam Smith halls (Aberdeen) and the Halls of Residence at Raigmore Hospital (Inverness).
+By request, eduroamis also available as a wired service in Hillhead’s New Carnegie Court, Grant Court, Hector Boece Court, Fyfe, Wavell, and Adam Smith halls (Aberdeen) and the Halls of Residence at Raigmore Hospital (Inverness).

-To request a wired connection to Resnet from your room in Halls:
+To request a wired connection to eduroam from your room in Halls:

 Note: Requests can take up to 10 working days to be completed.